THE SH*T SANDWICH

-Learn how to give a bad feedback to your workers in a way that nobody gets hurt.
+Learn how to give a bad feedback to a coworker (your Foreman, your Labourer or your Project Manager, etc) in a way that nobody gets hurt.

 Why?
 Because it would most probably cause workers to feel resentful about the job which will most definitely decrease their performance level and also bring many other possible problems.